Swahili grammar: Personal pronouns

 Personal pronouns occur in two forms: an independent form, which is used as a word alone, and a combining stem, which is used when combined with words such as na "with, and" and ndi- "it is".
 The independent form consists, in all cases except for wao, of a reduplication of a syllable.
 Nyinyi, however, may alternatively be dissimilated to ninyi.
 These pronouns also have a separate genitive (possessive) stem, which is the combining stem that is used when a genitive prefix is added.

 Note that the sex/gender of referents is not distinguished, with yeye capable of meaning either "he" or "she".
 These pronouns are, however, restricted to use with animate referents, i.e. people or animals, so it does not generally mean it.
 The genitive form -ake has no such restriction and may mean "his", "hers" or "its" depending on context.
+The genitive -ake is also used instead of -ao to mean "their" when the referent is inanimate.
+When the referent is animate, as is most typical, -ao is used.

 The genitive (or possessive) forms are given prefixes corresponding to the class of the possessed noun which precedes it as shown in the table in the section on the genitive -a, for example kitabu changu "my book", vitabu vyangu "my books", jina lako "your name", majina yao "their names".

 Swahili is a pro-drop language.
 As the verb usually already includes prefixes to indicate the subject and object, personal pronouns are not strictly needed, and are mostly used for emphasis.
 The exceptions to this include cases when the copula ni (or its negative counterpart si) is used, as well as with the habitual form of the verb, which lacks subject prefixes.

 In informal speech, when pronouns are unstressed, they may appear in a reduced form, such as mi or mie for mimi, we or wee for wewe etc. This mainly occurs when the pronoun is not added only for emphasis, but is needed (e.g. mi ni "I am", informally), and this also frequently occurs where the first person singular subject prefix ni- is dropped in casual speech before -na-.
 For example, standard (mimi) ninajua "I know" often occurs as (mi) najua in spoken Swahili.